zeyujiang8800/MATH8800---Mathematical-Foundations-for-Deep-Learning---GNN/README.md

 # GNN w/Cora + GNN w/MARTA Transit – Stop-Level Delay Prediction

 Graph Neural Network pipeline for predicting stop-level delay risk on the MARTA transit network using static GTFS and GTFS-realtime data.
+For the MARTA example, we use a GTFS-inspired mock transit dataset generated to resemble a transit stop network.
+Nodes represent stops, edges represent connectivity between stops, and node features encode stop-level and delay-related attributes.
+A binary label is assigned based on whether a stop exceeds a delay threshold of 300 seconds.
+This example is intended to demonstrate how GNNs can be applied to transportation networks, rather than to claim deployment-ready performance on live MARTA data.

 Please see the gnn.ipynb and demo.ipynb notebook files for an interactive example.
+The notebooks can be ran smoothly with a run-all button

 ## Project Structure